PureDOS/DAT/README.md

 ## PureDOSDAT.xml
 This is the DAT file which can be loaded in a ROM management tool to verify and build DOSZ and DOSC files.

-[RomVault](https://www.romvault.com/) is recommended because by default it builds correct ZIP files in Trrntzip format.
+[RomVault](https://www.romvault.com/) is recommended because it is easy to use and by default builds correct ZIP files.
 Depending on your Windows or .NET installation, you might want to use [version 3.2.5](https://www.romvault.com/download/ROMVault_V3.2.5.zip) or the latest available.

 While working with a ROM manager, the files will need to be named .DOSZ.ZIP and .DOSC.ZIP.